Home » Recipes » Classic Italian Tiramisu Recipe

 • Cover with plastic wrap.

-• Refrigerate until cool, about an hour.
+• Refrigerate until cold, about an hour.

 • Stir in mascarpone and vanilla, mixing until smooth.
 Set aside.